check

 Q7.
 Would you say there's a general feeling that using data to make decisions is a good thing around here?

-Why it's important: A data-driven culture fosters a mindset where decisions are based on evidence rather than gut feeling, leading to better outcomes.
+A data-driven culture fosters a mindset where decisions are based on evidence rather than gut feeling, leading to better outcomes.

 Potential outcomes of success: More objective decision-making, improved problem-solving, and a greater likelihood of achieving business objectives.